-Feeling out of sorts as the long nights of winter arrive?
+Feeling out of sorts?
 Check out this list of 18 easy things you can do TODAY to make yourself happier.

 It always sneaks up on me.
 Even now.
 Even though I know the warning signs — I start to tap my fingers impatiently, I begin to feel my jaw clench with irritation…

 I’ll be in the middle of something (even a meaningless task), one of the kids will ask me a simple question and I just, well — all the stress that comes with “being busy” surfaces and I explode.

 I see the look of surprise on my daughter’s face, and I know…